 Eczema is a common skin problem

-Eczema varies from person to person; some may have small patches whereas others may be covered with eczema.
+Eczema varies from person to person; some people may have small patches whereas others may be covered with eczema.
 In severe cases the skin may appear “raw”, bleed or weep.
 It is a long term condition which needs managing.
 It is not contagious.

 What causes eczema?